jbrown544/interlingual-topic-modeling/README.md

 ![Image](./img/viz/polish.gif)

-The parallels between topics themselves in the models are more difficult to discover.
-Choosing a relevance of 0.6 (slightly preferring the most frequent terms in a topic to the most distinct) here are some potential topic interpretations which can be explored further.
-Outliers were analyzed here as they are the most distinct.
+The parallels between the topics themselves in the models are more difficult to discern.
+Choosing a relevance of 0.6 (lightly weighting the most frequent terms in a topic over the most distinct) here are some potential topic interpretations which can be explored further in the [project notebook](./Interlingual_Topic_Modeling.ipynb).
+The outliers were analyzed here as they are the most distinct.

-+ English
++ English Sample Topic Interpretations
- 	* Topic 4 - technology investment issues?
+ 	* Topic 4 - technology investment
-	* Topic 69 - conflict / threat issues?
+	* Topic 69 - conflict / threat
-	* Topic 70 - sugar / fruit production issues?
+	* Topic 70 - sugar / fruit production
-+ Polish
++ Polish Sample Topic Interpretations
-	* Topic 36 - climate issues?
+	* Topic 36 - climate
-	* Topic 64 - agriculture issues?
+	* Topic 64 - agriculture
-	* Topic 75 - economic or capital issues?
+	* Topic 75 - economic / finance

 Opening the [project notebook](./Interlingual_Topic_Modeling.ipynb) allows interaction with this visualization for exploration of the topics.
 Be sure to use the "Open in Colab" button at top to enable the visualizations because the GitHub source viewer does not display them.
 Also, remember to expand the left "Table of contents" panel to quickly navigate the notebook's structure.